“No thanks, I don’t have problems”

 Psychotherapy is not just for people who have “problems.”
-Psychotherapy is also for people who want to be masters of their emotional universe.
-It’s is for people who want to be emotional strong-men or emotional ninjas.
-It’s is for people who want to live their passion.
-It’s for people who don’t want to have to “white-knuckle-it” to do the things they say they want or to keep from doing things they say they don’t want.
+On the contrary, it is for people who want to master their emotional universe.
+Specifically, people who want to be emotional strong-men or emotional ninjas.
+Because they want to live their passion.
+They don’t want to have to “white-knuckle-it.”
+In order to do the things they want to do.
+Or to stop doing things they don’t want to do.

 The fact is, you are in an impossible situation.
 Being a civilized member of society is at odds with your innate desire to have what you want, when you want it, how you want it, wherever you want it.
 Parents were themselves taught to deal with this disparity in a way that created negative internal messages for them.
 Because of this, they unwittingly pass on those same negative messages to you, and they do it despite their best intentions to communicate the exact opposite message.
 Because of their good intentions, you are convinced to “rationalize away” your feelings of disappointment, frustration, anger, fear, hatred, sadness, etc. In other words, you are coerced, albeit benignly, into containing your feelings and believing that they don’t exist.

 The Price of Conforming

 But the feelings do exist.
 They exist in your body, even if you are not aware of them with your conscious mind.
 This is because energy must either move or be contained, and when you do not express the energy of a feeling, you contain it in your body.
 So, every unconscious feeling you have locked in your body adds up to keep you from being your best, most powerful, happiest, most easy-going, content self you could possibly be.
 And if that is happening, (which inevitably it is,) even if you don’t have “problems,” there are things you can learn about yourself and gain from psychotherapy.

 Tap into the Other 95 Percent of Your Mind